 To die by your side is such a heavenly way to die

-Dying next to this person sounds better than living alone.
+Dying next to this person sounds better to him than living alone.

 The crash is a violent image, but the moment is framed as beautiful.